 Hootsuite Analytics pulls Facebook and LinkedIn metrics from post-level and Page-level data sources.

 Post-level metrics attribute data to specific posts, and the day each post was published.
 Metrics are reported on all posts published during the selected timeframe.

 Page-level metrics attribute data to the Page, and the day each engagement occurred.
 Metrics are reported on all engagements that occurred during the selected timeframe.
 These are aggregate metrics for all the Page’s posts, regardless of when the posts were published.

 For example, let’s say you’re looking at your Facebook Page analytics reports for April as compared to March.
 How did Page Impressions go up if Post Impressions went down?

 Remember that Post Impressions is showing the impressions for just the posts that were published in March and April.
 Page Impressions is showing impressions for all posts on the Page, regardless of when they were published.
 Page Impressions might have gone up overall in April, because February’s posts were still getting good engagement, in addition to March’s and April’s posts.

 What does ‘Incomplete data’ mean?

-In the Overview and report metrics, you may see this warning icon and the message “Incomplete data.”
-These appear whenever a social profile is disconnected or reconnected within the selected time frame.
+You may see this warning icon and the message “Incomplete data” appear whenever a social profile is disconnected or reconnected within the selected time frame.
 Data collection stops when a social profile is disconnected, so they indicate the possibility that data might be incomplete during that time.
 If the disconnection was very brief, however, there may not be any data missing.

 Click the icon to view the specific account(s) with incomplete data, and for which time period.

 Remember that the Overview page and reports can show data from the selected time frame as compared to the equivalent previous time frame, so the warning might be referring to the previous time frame.